Barbie (media franchise): History

 With the success of its online platforms, Mattel would continue to produce web series and mini-series on YouTube and its variants.
-On the other hand, the media franchise as a whole has moved over to streaming services, primarily on Netflix but also including Amazon Prime Video, Google Play and Apple TV+, beginning with Barbie: Dolphin Magic in 2017.
-In addition, Mattel signed an agreement on 1 May 2020 with Arts Music, Inc., a then-newest record label of Warner Music Group, to make thousands of songs from their brand portfolio – including Barbie – available through online music streaming services.
+Beginning with Barbie: Dolphin Magic in 2017, the media franchise as a whole moved over to streaming media services, Netflix, also including Amazon Prime Video, Google Play and Apple TV+, with Mattel still maintaining the possibility of linear television broadcast agreements.
+In addition, Mattel signed an agreement on May 1, 2020 with Arts Music, Inc., a then-newest record label of Warner Music Group, to make thousands of songs from their brand portfolio – including Barbie – available through online music streaming services.
 The agreement began taking effect a week later when the soundtrack albums tied to their related productions are made available through WMG's distribution label, ADA Worldwide.
-Mattel would extend its partnership with Netflix on 21 October 2022, 4 days before the American debut of the franchise's inaugural interactive "special", Barbie: Epic Road Trip, which would also see the pre-2017 film catalogue previously held by Universal made available through the streaming service.
+Mattel would extend its collaboration with Netflix on October 21, 2022, 4 days before the American debut of the franchise's inaugural interactive "special", Barbie: Epic Road Trip, which would also see the pre-2017 film catalogue previously held by Universal made available occasionally through the streaming service.

 Films

-Mattel partnered with Canadian company, Mainframe Entertainment, (currently Mainframe Studios) to produce its first computer-animated feature-length film, Barbie in the Nutcracker, based on E. T. A. Hoffmann's classic tale and Tchaikovsky's accompanying ballet music, which was released in 2001.
-Mainframe continued to produce the majority of the future films in the series.
-The first decade was dominated by films based on pre-existing stories, including Brothers Grimm's fairy tales: Rapunzel and The Twelve Dancing Princesses, Tchaikovsky's Swan Lake ballet, Charles Dickens' A Christmas Carol, Hans Christian Andersen's Thumbelina and Alexandre Dumas' The Three Musketeers.
-Due to the popularity of the 2004 film Barbie as the Princess and the Pauper (based on Mark Twain's famous novel), a remake was released in 2012 entitled Barbie: The Princess & the Popstar, which itself inspired two films with a more modern look: Barbie in Rock 'N Royals in 2015 and Barbie: Princess Adventure in 2020.
+After the broadcast syndication of 2 television specials in 1987, numerous video game releases in the 1990s and the rise of home video marketing, Mattel collaborated with Canadian company, Mainframe Entertainment (currently Mainframe Studios) to produce its first computer-animated feature-length film, Barbie in the Nutcracker, based on E. T. A. Hoffmann's classic tale and Tchaikovsky's accompanying ballet music, for a 2001 release through Family Home Entertainment.
+Mainframe continues to produce the majority of films in the series.
+The first decade was dominated by films based on pre-existing stories/tales, including Brothers Grimm's fairy tales: Rapunzel and The Twelve Dancing Princesses, Tchaikovsky's Swan Lake ballet, Charles Dickens' A Christmas Carol, Hans Christian Andersen's Thumbelina and Alexandre Dumas' The Three Musketeers.

+The second film in the series, Barbie as Rapunzel, saw the debut of the film series on American television via Nickelodeon as television specials.
+For home video formats, the release of the series on VHS ceased in 2006 after Barbie Fairytopia: Mermaidia following a general gradual decline in the use of the format and the transfer of distribution duties for the series to Universal (taking over from Lionsgate (now Starz Entertainment), which had absorbed FHE and Artisan Entertainment in 2003, in part because of a breakdown in negotiations over rights fees) in favor of DVD releases only.
+The Blu-ray and digital copies (branded as "Digital HD") were introduced to accompany the DVD with the release of Barbie in the Pink Shoes in 2013.